South Korea says discussing peace deal with North Korea ahead of summit

 Such discussions between the two Koreas, and between North Korea and the United States, would have been unthinkable at the end of last year, after months of escalating tension, and fear of war, over the North's nuclear and missile programmes.

-But then North Korea's leader declared in a New Year’s speech his country was “a peace-loving and responsible nuclear power” and called for lower military tension and improved ties with the South.
+But then Kim declared in a New Year's speech his country was "a peace-loving and responsible nuclear power" and called for lower military tension and improved ties with the South.

 WAR NOT OVER

+"What I can stress is that China and North Korea have a tradition of high level mutual visits," she told reporters.

+"China is willing to strengthen high-level exchanges with North Korea, deepen strategic communications, expand talks and cooperation, and to bring out the important leading role of high-level contact in China-North Korea relations."

-Trump said on Tuesday he backed efforts between North and South Korea aimed at ending the state of war that has existed between their countries for so long.
+Trump said on Tuesday he backed efforts between North and South Korea aimed at ending the state of war.

-"People don’t realize the Korean War has not ended," Trump told reporters.
+"People don't realise the Korean War has not ended," Trump told reporters.

 "It's going on right now.
 And they are discussing an end to the war.
 Subject to a deal, they have my blessing and they do have my blessing to discuss that."